 skip to main content

-The following advice applies to all online teaching, whether you are self-employed or an employed teacher.
+The following advice applies to all online music teaching, whether you are self-employed or an employed teacher.

-Employed teachers will also need to ensure that they are following their employer’s guidance, and they should request this if it is not forthcoming.
+Employed teachers should ensure that they are following their employer’s guidance, and they should request this if it is not forthcoming.

-Before teaching online, protect yourself from accidental inappropriate contact with your students by restricting your profile on each video calling app you use, so that it does not automatically accept contact requests and cannot be viewed by students.
-Your user profiles should feature a business-like profile picture.
+Protect yourself from accidental inappropriate contact with your students by restricting your profile on each video calling app you use, so that it does not automatically accept contact requests and cannot be viewed by students.
+Your user profiles should feature a businesslike profile picture.

 Encourage your students to restrict their own profiles so that they can only receive calls from known contacts.
 It may be possible to avoid the need for students to have profiles at all by sending them email invites to a live video call once you have set this up.
 Either way of working can be made safeguarding compliant.